-A fully functioning longleaf ecosystem supports wildlife, creates a forest with economic benefits, and maintains a habitat that is aesthetically pleasing to the landowner.
+A fully functioning longleaf ecosystem supports wildlife, creates a forest with economic benefits, and maintains an aesthetically pleasing habitat for the landowner.
 The underlying force that drives these functions is the presence of healthy groundcover.

-Native groundcover species provide fine fuels that are necessary for prescribed burning, and can help deter invasive species that alter or preclude the natural role of fire.
+Native groundcover species provide fine fuels necessary for prescribed burning, and can help deter invasive species that alter or preclude the natural role of fire.

 The longleaf forest is one of the most diverse habitats in North America.
-This extraordinary diversity comes from the abundant plant life that is found in the groundcover of the longleaf ecosystem, and the species of plants and animals that naturally evolved together.
+This extraordinary diversity comes from the abundant plant life found in the longleaf ecosystem's groundcover, and the species of plants and animals that naturally evolved together.

 Diversity in the groundcover plant community leads to diversity in the wildlife community.
 Many wildlife species require early successional habitats that prosper with frequent fire.
-These habitats are dominated by herbaceous grasses and wildflowers.
+Herbaceous grasses and wildflowers dominate these habitats.

 Check out our Groundcover Restoration story for an introduction to the why and how of groundcover restoration.